hostjane/hostjane.github.io/_pages/payments-tax-credits.md

 ### Where and what information do I provide?

-After registering as a Seller based in an an [EU member state](https://european-union.europa.eu/principles-countries-history/country-profiles_en) the DAC7 form will be located in your [Reporting center](https://www.hostjane.com/marketplace/reporting).
+After registering as a Seller based in an [EU member state](https://european-union.europa.eu/principles-countries-history/country-profiles_en) the DAC7 form will be located in your [Reporting center](https://www.hostjane.com/marketplace/reporting).

 Content will vary depending on which EU member state you are based in but in general will cover: